Khanna-Aman/qc-game/README.md

 - Each position has an associated probability (must sum to 1.0)

 ### Split Moves
-- Any piece (except the King) can perform "split" moves
+- Any piece (except Kings and Pawns) can perform "split" moves
 - Click "Split Move", select a piece, then choose two valid destinations
 - The piece enters superposition at both squares (50% probability each)